Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Main results: the network reconstruction problem

-Moreover, under this condition, we have $S = -L$. \end{corollary} Note that the constraint $S_{ij} \geq 0$ for $i \neq j$ can be stated as a \emph{linear matrix inequality} (LMI) in the matrix variable $S$.
+Moreover, under this condition, we have $S = -L$. \end{corollary} The constraint $S_{ij} \geq 0$ for $i \neq j$ can be stated as a \emph{linear matrix inequality} (LMI) in the matrix variable $S$.
 Indeed, $S_{ij} \geq 0$ is equivalent to $e_i^\top S e_j \geq 0$, where $e_k$ denotes the $k$-th column of the $n \times n$ identity matrix.
 Consequently, by Corollary \ref{corollary L}, network reconstruction for $(x_0,-L,-\mathcal{L})$ boils down to finding the matrix $S$ satisfying linear matrix equations and linear matrix inequalities, given by \eqref{constrained lyapunov L}.
-There is efficient software available to solve such problems \cite{Boyd1994}.
-See, for instance, the LMI Lab package in Matlab, Yalmip \cite{Lofberg2005}, and SeDuMi \cite{Sturm1999}.
-Algorithm 2 states the proposed method for network reconstruction of consensus networks.
-Note that we do not have to solve \eqref{constrained lyapunov L} if there exists a unique solution to the Lyapunov equation $SP + PS = Q$.
-Hence, Algorithm 2 first checks the uniqueness of such a solution.
+There is efficient software available to solve such problems.
+See, for instance, the LMI Lab package in Matlab and Yalmip \cite{Lofberg2005}.
+We can deduce a corollary similar to Corollary \ref{corollary L} for the class $\mathcal{A}(G)$.
+In this case, the restrictions on the elements of $S$ are $S_{ii} = 0$ and $S_{ij} \geq 0$ for all $i \in V$ and all $j \neq i$.

-\begin{remark} In line 8 of Algorithm 2, we want to check uniqueness of the solution $S$ to \eqref{constrained lyapunov L}.
-This can be done using methods from linear programming \cite{Appa2002}.
-Indeed, note that by vectorizing the matrix $S$, we can rewrite \eqref{constrained lyapunov L} as

-where $M$ and $b$ are real matrices of appropriate sizes, $s$ is the vector obtained by vectorizing $S$, and the inequality should be understood element-wise.
-Given a solution $\bar{s}$ to \eqref{linear program}, we can check whether $\bar{s}$ is the unique solution of \eqref{linear program} by solving the \emph{auxiliary linear program}

-where $c_i = 1$ if $\bar{s}_i = 0$, and $c_i = 0$ otherwise.
-It was proven in \cite{Appa2002} that $\bar{s}$ is the unique solution to \eqref{linear program} if and only if the optimal objective value of \eqref{linear program2} is equal to 0.
-In other words, we can check uniqueness of the solution $\bar{s}$ by solving \eqref{linear program2}.
-Note that the above discussion holds only if $\bar{s}$ is a so-called \emph{basic} solution \cite{Appa2002} to \eqref{linear program}.
-However, it is well-known that there always exists a basic solution to \eqref{linear program} if there exists a solution to \eqref{linear program}.
-Consequently, if $\bar{s}$ is not basic, we can immediately conclude that $\bar{s}$ is not the unique solution to \eqref{linear program}. \end{remark}

-\begin{example} To illustrate Algorithm 2, consider a consensus network \eqref{networked system5}, where the Laplacian matrix $L$ and initial condition $x_0$ are defined in Equation \eqref{example laplacian}, and the network structure is given by the star graph $G$ of Figure \ref{fig:star graph}.

-Suppose that the graph $G$ and matrix $L$ are unknown, but that we can measure the state vector $x_{x_0}(t)$ for $t \in [0,1]$ (see Figure \ref{fig:plot1}).

-The goal of this example is to apply Algorithm 2 to reconstruct the unknown matrix $L$ and graph $G$ from state measurements $x_{x_0}(t)$ for $t \in [0,T]$.
-The first step of Algorithm 2 is to compute the matrix $P$, which, for this example, is given by

-Here, we have rounded to two decimals for ease of presentation.
-Subsequently, we compute the matrix $Q$, according to step 2 of Algorithm 2.
-This matrix is given by